 In the new exporter definition, a non-EU based company may no longer be cited as ‘exporter’ of goods in box 2 of the export declaration.
 This has major consequences when using the EX Works (EXW) delivery term : your EU-based supplier will become responsible for arranging the export declaration instead of you.
 If your company is not based in the EU, under the new definition it will also no longer be possible to make export declarations for supplies.
 It is also not possible to make export declarations for supplies from your local stock position.

-When Focus on VAT acts as your company’s EU EOR, our name is registered as exporter on the customs declaration.
+Our EU Exporter of record services are performed by Extraterritorial Trade Services BV, hereinafter referred to as ETS, part of the Focus on VAT group.
+When ETS acts as your company’s EU EOR, our name is registered as exporter on the customs declaration.
 With over 20 years of dedicated focus on EU customs rules, we ensure perfect EOR compliance.
 Whatever your products and wherever your goods originate or are destined, our compliance specialists have expertise and experience to help you export seamlessly and hassle-free.

 … A competitive customised fee quote